TCashion/outdoor-journal/README.md

 # Outdoor Journal

 The Outdoor Journal is a place where you can plan, record, and save details and memories of your favorite outdoor adventures.

-## Getting Started:

-    PROMPT Contains a description of what the app does and optional background info.
+This project was born out of my own personal experience as an avid outdoorsman and journal keeper.

 ## Screenshots: